frmoretto/source-of-truth-creator/README.md

 A **practitioner-accessible** methodology and Claude skill for creating documents with **calibrated confidence** — where readers have accurate trust in each claim.

-> **Novelty disclosure:** The six failure modes below synthesize established frameworks (GRADE, ICD 203, PRISMA, etc.).
+> **Novelty disclosure:** The eight failure modes below synthesize established frameworks (GRADE, ICD 203, PRISMA, etc.).
 Our contribution is accessibility and documentation-specific implementation—not inventing new epistemic concepts.
 See [Prior Art & Transparency](#prior-art--transparency).

-### The Six Failure Modes It Prevents
+### The Eight Failure Modes It Prevents

 | Failure Mode | Problem | Solution |
 |--------------|---------|----------|